salehhoushangi/Adjust-GmbH/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This program is be used to read configration from yaml file then write it in /etc/fstab file
+This program is be used to read configuration from yaml file then write it in /etc/fstab file